 We live in an information-rich society where those who have the knowledge and skills to discover, present, visualize and process information will lead the way.
-Creighton’s new Department of Journalism, Media and Computing is a cutting-edge, forward-thinking department that prepares graduates for success in this information-rich world by melding programs in Journalism, Graphic Design and Computer Science.
+Creighton’s Department of Journalism, Media & Computing is a cutting-edge, forward-thinking department that prepares graduates for success in this information-rich world by melding programs in Journalism, Graphic Design and Computer Science.
 The JM&C curriculum is designed so that basic courses and collaborative experiences with faculty provide a strong foundation in writing, design and programming.
-Within the majors and tracks, students build on this broad understanding to specialize in majors in Journalism (with tracks in Advertising, News, Public Relations, Photojournalism, and Video & New Media), Graphic Design, Digital Design & Development, and Informatics & Computing Science.
-The Department of Journalism, Media and Computing is committed to providing students with the ethical foundation, latest tools and methodologies, collaborative learning experiences and opportunities outside the classroom to apply their knowledge and skills.
+Within the majors and tracks, students build on this broad understanding to specialize in majors in Journalism (with tracks in Advertising, News, and Public Relations), Graphic Design (Multi-Media & Photojournalism track and Graphic Design track), and Computing Science and Informatics (Computer Science track and Digital Development track).
+The Department of Journalism, Media & Computing is committed to providing students with the ethical foundation, latest tools and methodologies, collaborative learning experiences and opportunities outside the classroom to apply their knowledge and skills.

 The key to success in today’s highly competitive world of Advertising is a combination of writing, strategy, graphics, and an understanding of the digital communications environment.
-Our Advertising Track offers students a well-rounded curriculum as well as hands-on experience through our innovative Soup Line program in which students work as a team under faculty guidance to create an advertising campaign for a nonprofit organization.
+Our Advertising Track offers students a well-rounded curriculum as well as hands-on experience through our award winning Soup Line student advertising agency in which students work as a team under faculty guidance to create an advertising campaign for a nonprofit organization.
 Students gain significant work for their portfolios, master the use of social media and learn to think like entrepreneurs.
 Our strong internship program gives them a head-start on their careers.

 Public Relations Track

-Really like writing, photography, or videography Find designing and editing in the digital world fascinating Are interested in using your skills both on- and off-campus
+Really like writing, photography, or videography Find designing and editing in the digital world fascinating, love computer science and programming, or are interested in using your skills both on- and off-campus

 Most JM&C majors who want jobs in their fields find them within a few months of graduation although individual experiences vary.
 Creighton’s overall reputation in combination with strong writing, computer science and design programs as well as faculty assistance promote job placement.
 In addition, JM&C alums all over the country are willing to assist recent grads who move to their cities.